Our Family's Traditional Tinolang (Chicken Ginger Soup)

 - Cover and let simmer for 3 minutes or until the malunggay leaves and pepper leaves are cooked.

 - Remove from heat and serve hot with fish sauce.

 Cooking Tinola Using Earth Stove and Charcoal

-We cook our Tinola the hard way, but we have proven it many times that the manner of cooking has something to do with its distinctive taste and tenderness of the chicken.
+We cook our Tinola the hard way because we have proven many times that the manner of cooking has something to do with the tenderness of the chicken and its distinctive taste.

-We used the earth stove and charcoal especially during the simmering part.
-Cooking of tinola is longer this way and we need to maintain the fire by producing air manually using a fan (pamaypay in tagalog).
+We used the earth stove and charcoal, especially during the simmering part.
+Cooking tinola takes longer this way, and you need to be careful to maintain the fire by producing air manually using a fan (pamaypay in tagalog).

-Looks like we made our lives difficult just to serve this dish when we can easily go to big groceries and supermarket to buy fresh cut chicken, and instead of using made from the mud or earth stove with burning charcoal, we can use our gas range and double burner.
-But we are after the traditional taste that we love, and no matter how tired we are, nothing can equal the contentment that we see from the faces of our delighted members of the family.
-Cooking Tiinola for us is more than cooking, it's also a labor or love.
+You may think we make our lives difficult just to serve this dish when we could easily go to big groceries and supermarkets to buy chicken and cook it on our gas range and double burner.
+But we are after the traditional taste that we love, and no matter how tired we are, nothing is better than the contentment that we see on the faces of our delighted family members when they eat this dish.
+Cooking Tiinola for us is more than cooking—it's also a labor of love.

 Aunt Mele's Tinolang Native Chicken